Nftxv/AVN-Player/project_dump.md

     this.navigation = null;
     this.currentNode = null;

-    // Audio player
     this.audio = new Audio();

-    // --- YouTube Player Management ---
-    // Stores the ready-to-use YT.Player objects
     this.ytPlayers = new Map();
-    // Tracks nodes for which a player is currently being created, to prevent duplicates this.ytPlayersCreating = new Set();
+    this.ytPlayersCreating = new Set();
     this.currentYtPlayer = null;